-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one.

-If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by reporting to the DSL.

-If staff have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.

-All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-Academy staff are not expected or trained to diagnose mental health conditions or issues but may notice behaviours that may be of concern.
+- Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by reporting to the DSL. - If staff have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action. - All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Academy staff are not expected or trained to diagnose mental health conditions or issues but may notice behaviours that may be of concern.

-Please see our Emotional Health and Wellbeing Policy for more details.